 auto disc brake system, auto wheel hub assembly, auto disc brake, auto brake caliper, car wheel nut, auto brake pad, auto wheel bearing hub, How do brake pads stop the car, Brake pad replacement frequencyauto disc brake system, auto wheel hub assembly, auto disc brake, auto brake caliper, car wheel nut, auto brake pad, auto wheel bearing hub, How do brake pads stop the car, Brake pad replacement frequency

 How does a disc brake system stop the wheels and stop the car?
-How do brake pads stop a car at high speed?

 The disc brake system is controlled by hydraulic pressure.
 Its working principle is to convert mechanical power into liquid pressure, and then the hydraulic pressure creates a huge friction force to slow down the wheel.
 The friction force is converted into heat energy, which is finally dissipated into the air.
 At present, hydraulic disc brake systems are widely used in family cars.